eng-amrahmed/reptile-tf2/README.md

 ### Reptile
-Reptile is a simple meta-learning(learning how to learn) optimization algorithm similar to the amazing [MAML](https://arxiv.org/abs/1703.03400) algorithm which i recommend to read it.
+Reptile is a simple meta-learning(learning how to learn) optimization algorithm similar to the amazing [MAML](https://arxiv.org/abs/1703.03400) algorithm which i recommend to read the [MAML](https://arxiv.org/abs/1703.03400) paper.
-Both of MAML and Reptile are **model-agnostic** so they work with any model that learns through gradient descent Reptile is more comutational efficient than MAML algorithm that require to calculate the second derivative
+Both of MAML and Reptile are **model-agnostic** so they work with any model that learns through gradient descent.
+Reptile is more simple and comutational efficient than MAML algorithm.

 How does it works ?